 DUI Fee: A fee of \$55.00 is assessed on DUI convictions.
 This fee does not apply to Operators Revoked/Suspended for DUI convictions.
 The entire fee is retained by the municipality.
-(Imposed under WV Code §8-11-b)
+(Imposed under WV Code §8-11-1b)

 West Virginia Litter Control Fund: Persons who are convicted of littering under WV Code §22-15A-4 are assessed a civil penalty of \$2,000 as costs for clean-up, investigation, and prosecution of the case.
 This penalty is in addition to any other court fines or costs.
 Fifty percent of all funds collected under this provision is remitted to the WV State Treasurer.
-The remaining fifty percent of all funds collected under this provision is remitted to the ittering violation occurred.
+The remaining fifty percent of all funds collected under this provision is remitted to the county or regional solid waste authority in the county where the littering violation occurred.
 (Imposed under WV Code §22-15A-4)